-Just one night of binge drinking can negatively affect your mind and body for as many as three days afterwards—even when you no longer have a hangover.2 That's probably why about 25 percent of college and university students have had academic problems related to their alcohol use.3 A lot of college drinkers miss classes, fall behind on their assignments, and receive poor grades on exams.
+Indiana State University's Alcohol Awareness Handbook says that just one night of binge drinking can negatively affect your mind and body for as many as three days afterward—even when you no longer have a hangover.
+That's probably why the NIAAA found that about 25 percent of college and university students have had academic problems related to alcohol use.
+Many college drinkers miss classes, fall behind on their assignments, and receive poor grades on exams.

-In fact, there seems to be a strong link between alcohol consumption and lower grades.
+There seems to be a strong link between alcohol consumption and lower grades.
 (The more drinks you have per week, the lower your overall grade point average is likely to be.)
-In the U.S., about 31 percent of people drop out of college within six years.5 Many of them drop out because of academic problems.
+About 31 percent of people drop out of college within six years.
+Many of them drop out because of academic problems.

 5. Damaged relationships

 Alcohol can greatly alter your mood.
 It can change a good mood into a bad one or intensify an existing temper.
 And since it impairs your judgment, it can cause you to treat other people in ways that you ordinarily wouldn't when sober.
 Your alcohol-fueled mood swings or erratic behavior could lead to the end of friendships, romantic relationships, or other important associations in your social or academic life.

 Beyond the fact that purchasing alcohol can become very costly if you drink frequently, you also have to consider the potential financial consequences of alcohol-related academic problems.
 Retaking courses or pushing your graduation ahead to a later date than intended could cost you thousands of extra dollars.
 Some research suggests the average college binge drinker has about 10 percent lower odds of getting a job after graduation.